 If you buy nothing else on this list, buy a daylight lamp.

 A dedicated surface.
-Even a £20 folding table is better than the kitchen table — because the kitchen table has to be cleared, which creates friction.
+Even a $25 folding table is better than the kitchen table β because the kitchen table has to be cleared, which creates friction.
 The hobby table can be left set up.
 Things stay where you put them.
 You sit down and start painting immediately instead of spending ten minutes setting up and feeling like you should be doing something else instead.

-A cutting mat.
+A self-healing cutting mat.
 Protects your surface, gives you a clean area to work, and has grid lines for measuring and cutting.
-The A3 or A2 size from any craft shop costs under £10.
+The A3 or larger size from any craft shop costs $10β$15.

 The Setup That Works

-Paint storage: A rotating craft organiser or simple wooden rack keeps paints visible and accessible.
+Paint storage: A rotating craft paint organizer keeps paints visible and accessible.
 Painting is slower when you have to hunt through a box for the right colour.
-Cheap rotating organisers from Amazon work fine.
+Rotating organisers hold 40β60 pots, spin to any position, and cost $15β$25.

 What You Don't Need Immediately